aroberge/friendly/docs/html/_sources/design.rst.txt

 3. Advanced
 ~~~~~~~~~~~

-In the advanced version, the normal Python traceback is shown.
+In the advanced version, the normal Python traceback is shown, in addition
+to the basic information given by Friendly.

 Setting the verbosity level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~